objarni/custom-start-points/start-points/Storage/C++/readme.txt

 Whether the files will be stored in the cloud, or on a local disk, is an implementation detail that you would like to hide from the application at large.
-For this purpose, you have designed a new interface, "Storage", which the application will use to write files.
+For this purpose, you have designed a new interface, "Storage", which the application will use to store small files.

+The application asks the storage for an Outputfile instance, which it can write data to.
+Once it has put in all the data it needs, it finalizes the file and this causes it to be stored either in the cloud or on disk.

-Your current task is to create an implementation of that interface that will store files in the cloud.
+Your current task is to create an implementation of that interface that will finalize files.
 Three scenarios are described below.
 You should implement them using Test-Driven Development.

 You have access to an interface, "CloudStorage", which you can use to put